doug-101/TreeTag/README.md

   external browser.
 * When using Markdown on desktop platforms, file links can be added that will open files using their default applications.
+* An option can be set to allow multiple entries in a field, so leaf nodes can show up in multiple categories.
 * Undo operations are stored in the files, so operations from a previous session can be undone.
 * The data from a two TreeTag files can be merged together.